Zevanik/Zevanik/README.md

 - 👋 Hi, I’m William
-- 👀 I’m interested in engineering, physics, and game design
+- 👀 I’m currently a graduate student persuing my MAsters of Science in Physics at California State University Los Angeles (CSULA).
+My research inerests are in high energy astrophysics, compact objects such as black holes, space instrumentation, and quantum computing hardware.
-- 📫 How to reach me: email is the quickest way to contact me at williammurillo20@augustana.edu
+- 📫 How to reach me: email is the quickest way to contact me at wmurill4@calstatela.edu

 <!---
 Zevanik/Zevanik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.